aman-p7952/aman-p7952/README.md

-- 👋 Hi, I’m @aman-p7952
+- 👋 Hi, I’m @aman-p7952.
-- 👀 I’m interested in computer vision and robotics
+- 👀 I’m interested in computer vision and robotics.
-- 🌱 I’m currently learning ROS
+- 🌱 I’m currently learning ROS.
-- 💞️ I’m looking to collaborate on computer vision
+- 💞️ I’m looking to collaborate on computer vision.
-- 📫 How to reach me amanp7952@gmail.com
+- 📫 How to reach me amanp7952@gmail.com.

 <!---